 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Applied Project Management degrees provide the knowledge and advanced practical skills to enable graduates to move into higher management positions within their chosen fields.
-The University's programs also greatly enhance the efficiency and output of existing management professionals.
+Graduates acquire the knowledge and practical skills to enable them to move into higher management positions within their chosen fields.
+Those already in senior management will also greatly enhance their efficiency and output.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 Graduate AttributesThe objective of this program is to produce graduates with specific attributes as outlined in University of Adelaide Graduate Attributes.

 The University of Adelaide is a Registered Education Provider for the Project Management Institute (PMI®) and approved by PMI® to issue Professional Development Units for its approved training courses.
 PMI is a registered mark of the Project Management Institute, Inc.

 Business Analyst, Business Data Analyst, Project Manager, Development Officer, Project Officer, Business Consultant, Manager / Business Management